Towards best practices in low-dimensional semi-supervised latent Bayesian optimization for the design of antimicrobial peptides: Results

-We also perform BayesOpt in the latent space of, and PCA reduced versions thereof, oracle-organized VAEs (Fig. \ref{fig:boloop-varyPCAdims}cd).
-In this case we still observe that more PCA components tends to lead to better optimization.
-When 100\% of the property labels are available at VAE training time, we observe similar behavior for most of the searches in linearly-projected spaces but $2$ dimensions still performs comparatively poorly, flat-lining rather early (Fig.~\ref{fig:boloop-varyPCAdims}c).
-Larger numbers of PCA components ($>=5$) lead to a slight gain over optimizing in the 64-dimensional latent space (Fig. \ref{fig:boloop-varyPCAdims}c).
-Perhaps more interesting is the behavior we observe in the case when few labels are available to organize the VAE latent space, which is more closely-related to real scenarios of finding optimally antimicrobial peptides.
-In this case (Fig. \ref{fig:boloop-varyPCAdims}d), optimizing in 20 PCA components clearly outperforms optimizing in the corresponding latent space directly, with scores rising more rapidly to a higher final average score after 500 iterations ($\langle \mathcal{M_{\textrm{final}}}\rangle = $0.896 $\pm$ 0.09152 compared to 0.719 $\pm$ 0.06076).
-Optimizing in 32 PCA components performs about the same as optimizing directly in the latent space, reaching a final average score of $\langle \mathcal{M_{\textrm{final}}}\rangle = $0.702$\pm$ 0.06378.
-Surprisingly optimizing in just 2 PCA components performs nearly as well: although the scores plateau at low values between $\sim$100$-$175 iterations, they rise rapidly thereafter, attaining a final average score of $\langle \mathcal{M_{\textrm{final}}}\rangle = $0.564$\pm$ 0.08352, and mostly outperforming optimization in 10 components, and quite substantially outperforming optimization in 5 components.
+Despite the fact that we observe a correlation between available search space dimensionality and performance in the linearly-projected spaces, better performance is available in all cases in at least one of the lower-dimensional linearly-projected spaces than in the higher-dimensional full 64-dimensional space.
+When just 2\% of the labels were available at training time, BayesOpt in a linearly-projected space of the BCH-organized VAE outperformed BayesOpt in the original latent space for all but the 2-dimensional projection (Fig.~\ref{fig:boloop-varyPCAdims}b).
+In the case when 100\% of property labels were available, we observe better performance when optimizing in a 20 or 32 dimensional PCA reduced space than when optimizing in the latent space directly (Fig \ref{fig:boloop-varyPCAdims}a) for the BCH-organized space, while we observe better performance when optimizing in a 10, 20, or 32-dimensional PCA reduced space than when optimizing in the latent space directly for the Oracle-organize space (Fig. \ref{fig:boloop-varyPCAdims}c).
+Perhaps most interesting is the behavior we observe in the case when few labels are available to organize the VAE latent space, which is closely-related to real scenarios of finding optimally antimicrobial peptides with relevant experimental labels.
+In this case (Fig. \ref{fig:boloop-varyPCAdims}d), optimizing in 20 PCA components clearly outperforms optimizing in the corresponding latent space directly, with scores rising more rapidly to a higher final average score after 500 iterations ($\langle \mathcal{M_{\textrm{final}}}\rangle = $0.896 $\pm$ 0.092 compared to 0.719 $\pm$ 0.061).
+Optimizing in 32 PCA components performs about the same as optimizing directly in the latent space, reaching a final average score of $\langle \mathcal{M_{\textrm{final}}}\rangle = $0.702$\pm$ 0.063.
+Surprisingly optimizing in just 2 PCA components performs nearly as well: although the scores plateau at low values between $\sim$100$-$175 iterations, they rise rapidly thereafter, attaining a final average score of $\langle \mathcal{M_{\textrm{final}}}\rangle = $0.564$\pm$ 0.084, and mostly outperforming optimization in 10 components, and quite substantially outperforming optimization in 5 components.

-When we look at the same difference in best scores $\langle S_{diff} \rangle$ found while using the oracle-organized VAE, we see similar results (Fig. \ref{fig:boloops:exploitation:difference-in-obj-predicted-log10mic}).
-At each iteration $i$, and for each run $j$, we compute the difference between the best score found when optimizing in the PCA space ($M_{\text{best},\text{PCA},i,j}$) with the best score found when optimizing in the 64-dimensional latent space ($M_{\text{best},\text{Id},i,j}$):